Major projects may be delayed

 • Read also: Architects and engineers deserve better

-According to the president of the Professional Association of Engineers of the Government of Quebec (APIGQ), the impacts of the unlimited general strike that could be called on April 22 will be limited for the population.
+According to the president of the Professional Association of Engineers of the Government of Quebec (APIGQ), the impacts of the unlimited general strike that might be called on April 22 will be limited for the population.

 Since the major works have not yet started, motorists are likely to see fewer construction sites, and above all, no construction sites on a forced break.